 - When all else fails, come up with a theme song!
 If you can dance around the kitchen to your “Dream Song,” I swear it’ll give you your mojo back to achieve it.
 I think my theme song for finishing the book will be, Burning Down the House, which is the current working title and a good thumping song to get me moving again.

-Why live your dreams if you’re not enjoying it?
+Why live your dreams if you’re not enjoying them?
 Put the joy back in it!
 Go have some fun!